 Some also do not publish new blog posts as frequently as others.

 There are lots of variables that you will change and improve as you go along.
-The important thing to bear in mind is to keep on learning new stuff online as they will greatly improve and speed up your blogging process.
+The important thing to bear in mind is to keep on learning new stuff online as it will greatly improve and speed up your blogging process.

 Final Thoughts and Additional Tips

 One of the things that I always keep in mind is to keep learning the best practices from other bloggers.
-In my spare time, I read blog posts, web articles, Tweets, watch Youtube tutorials, and other helpful information available to me online about blogging.
+In my spare time, I read blog posts, web articles, Tweets, watch Youtube tutorials and other helpful information available to me online about blogging.